radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 11. Click **OK**.

-Note – If OAuth is used for authentication, you do not need the username and password properties.
+>[!note] If OAuth is used for authentication, you do not need the username and password properties.
 Configure the oauthurl, oauthclientid, and oauthclientsecret properties instead.
 This is described in [OAuth Authentication](#oauth-authentication).

 12. Select the replaceonupdate property (add if it doesn’t exist).
 Set the value to true.
 This is required because the SailPoint SCIM interface doesn’t support standard update (PATCH) operations and requires a replace operation (PUT) instead.

->**Notes – For SCIM servers that do not support PATCH operations, FID sends a PUT request to the SCIM Server, which replaces the entry.**
+>[!note] For SCIM servers that do not support PATCH operations, FID sends a PUT request to the SCIM Server, which replaces the entry.

 13. Click **Save**.